kaarlekaarle/TheCommons/README.md

 - 🐳 Docker support for easy deployment
 - 📝 API documentation with Swagger and ReDoc
 - 📈 Structured logging and audit trails
+- 🔍 Observability with Sentry and structured JSON logs
+- 💾 Automated backup and restore system
+- 🛡️ Enhanced security with rate limiting and admin audit
+- 🧹 Data hygiene with GDPR compliance endpoints
+- 🧪 E2E testing with Playwright

 ## Project Structure
 Detailed architecture in [docs/architecture.md](docs/architecture.md).